Piazza dei Miracoli: Cathedral

-The heart of the Piazza del Duomo is the Duomo, the medieval cathedral of the Archdiocese of Pisa, dedicated to Santa Maria Assunta (St. Mary of the Assumption).
+The Piazza del Duomo is dominated by Pisa Cathedral (the Duomo), the medieval cathedral of the Archdiocese of Pisa, dedicated to Santa Maria Assunta (Saint Mary of the Assumption).
 The cathedral has two aisles on either side of the nave.
 The transept consists of three aisles.
-The church is known also as the Primatial, the archbishop of Pisa being a Primate since 1092.
+The church is known also as the Primatial, the archbishop of Pisa having been a Primate since 1092.

-Its construction began in 1064 by the architect Buscheto.
+Its construction began in 1064 to the designs of the architect Buscheto.
 It set the model for the distinctive Pisan Romanesque style of architecture.
 The mosaics of the interior, as well as the pointed arches, show a strong Byzantine influence.

 The façade, of grey marble and white stone set with discs of coloured marble, was built by a master named Rainaldo, as indicated by an inscription above the middle door: Rainaldus prudens operator.

 The massive bronze main doors were made in the workshops of Giambologna, replacing the original doors destroyed in a fire in 1595.
-The original central door was of bronze, made around 1180 by Bonanno Pisano, while the other two were probably of wood.

-However, worshippers have never used the façade doors to enter, instead entering by way of the Porta di San Ranieri (St. Ranieri's Door), in front of the Leaning Tower, built around 1180 by Bonanno Pisano.
+The original central door was of bronze, executed around 1180 by Bonanno Pisano, while the other two were probably of wood.
+However, worshippers have never used the façade doors to enter, instead entering by way of the Porta di San Ranieri (Saint Ranieri's Door), in front of the Leaning Tower, built around 1180 by Bonanno Pisano.

-Above the doors are four rows of open galleries with, on top, statues of Madonna with Child and, on the corners, the Four evangelists.
+Above the doors are four rows of open galleries with, on top, statues of the Madonna with Child and, on the corners, the Four Evangelists.

 Also in the façade is found the tomb of Buscheto (on the left side) and an inscription about the foundation of the cathedral and the victorious battle against the Saracens.

-At the east end of the exterior, high on a column rising from the gable, is a modern replica of the Pisa Griffin, the largest Islamic metal sculpture known, the original of which was placed there probably in the 11th or 12th century, and is now in the Cathedral Museum.
+At the east end of the exterior, high on a column rising from the gable, is a modern replica of the Pisa Griffin, the largest known Islamic metal sculpture, the original of which was placed there probably in the 11th or 12th century, and is now in the Cathedral Museum.